 Most rides will be pre-scheduled based on class or employment information provided to us on the Vandal Access rider form.

-In the case of an unexpected need, give us 2 hours notice so we can more effectively accommodate your request along with the day’s pre-scheduled rides.
+In the case of an unexpected need, give us two hours' notice so we can more effectively accommodate your request along with the day’s pre-scheduled rides.

 Ride requests received after 5 p.m. will be processed the next business day.